gatling/gatling/src/docs/content/tutorials/faq/index.md

 - you want more than 50,000 concurrent virtual users,
 - you want to add virtual users from different geographic locations to better mimic your real usage patterns.

-### How much load can 1 load injector generate with Gatling?
+### How much load can 1 load generator generate with Gatling?

 This is the most common question we receive from people interested in Gatling Enterprise.